Dorothy Blum: Legacy

-Blum died from cancer in October 1980, aged 56.
+Blum died from cancer on October 1, 1980, aged 56.
 An internal award at the NSA - the Dorothy T Blum Award for excellence in employee personal and professional development - was named after her.
 In 2004, she was inducted into the NSA Hall of Honor.
 An official NSA biography states that, in her 36-year career, Blum "significantly changed the way NSA did cryptanalysis."
 She was also elected one of the top 100 "most outstanding women in the federal government."

 Personal life

 In 1950, she married NSA mathematician Joseph Blum, and they later had a son, David Blum.